ice-energy/jreed/content_pub/post/post_009/GithubHugo.md

 See the file [x.sh](https://github.com/ice-energy/jreed/blob/master/x.sh).
 It's the shell script that automates the running of Hugo.

-Note the use of the *-c* and the *-d* arguments in order to control source and destination directories.

-Two passes are made of Hugo:

- 1. Creates publicly viewable directory *docs*
- 2. Creates non-viewable directory *docs_priv*

 My platform is *linux*, there'd be just a bit of work to do getting this to run on Windows.   *x.sh* might have to be turned into a .bat file.